DanielCauldron/DanielCauldron/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Barberia don Caldeirão
+- 🔭 I’m currently working on ...Barberia Don Caldeirão
 - 🌱 I’m currently learning  JavaScript e python
 -->